arni-magnusson/wham-taf/README.md

 when examining the larger archive of earlier development model runs and other explorations, things may not always be straightforward to understand or rerun.

+## Open science

+A TAF repo on GitHub can be made private or public.
+In some cases, a stock assessment repo is kept private while the analysis is developed and then made public when the assessment report is published, as an online technical annex.

+For many stock assessments, the data and results are available online, along with the general software used to conduct the analysis.
+By also making the scripts and model settings available in a standard format that is easy to run, TAF aims for the highest level of open science as the basis of sustainable fisheries management.

+## TAF and ICES TAF

+[ICES](https://ices.dk) created TAF in 2016-2020 as a strategic initiative to support the highest quality fisheries science for its member countries.
+The design is completely general and is neither specific to ICES nor fisheries.
+Therefore, TAF can be practical for managing any nontrivial workflow that begins with input and ends with output.

+Two related R packages are maintained on CRAN:

+[TAF](https://cran.r-project.org/package=TAF): The general framework and functions to develop and run a TAF workflow.
+With a focus on stability and reproducible analyses, TAF is designed to have no package dependencies.

+[icesTAF](https://cran.r-project.org/package=icesTAF): A layer on top of TAF that provides a collection of utilities that are either ICES-specific or introduce package dependencies.

 ## See also

 - [ICES TAF landing page](https://taf.ices.dk)